Understand the mix of motivations for Lighter Living actions in British Columbia - including and beyond the planet.

 Explore the 7 Motivations in this report - and use them in your lives and work.

 Find out the WHYs behind buying second-hand, eating more plant-based, reducing our home energy use... and what this new research means for mainstreaming sustainable living.
-We'd love to hear how you apply the 7 Motivations:
+Check out the report, watch the short videos - and share with us how you apply the 7 Motivations:

 - Summaries of all 7 Motivations for British Columbia